We Need Your Help

 - Your experience with end-of-life.
 If you’ve recently lost a loved one, you may be asked to wait a while before volunteering.

-The volunteer coordinator will ask you to complete an application form and may also request you provide a current resume and references.
-You will also be asked to undergo a background check.
+You will complete an application form and may also be asked to provide a current resume with references.
+You will also undergo a background check.
 To ensure volunteers are equipped for the challenge of working with those at the end-of-life, hospice requires extensive orientation and training sessions.
 It’s important that volunteers understand the history of hospice and are aware of the specific ways hospice works to serve the community.
-After you complete the training required by the hospice program, you will be ready for your volunteer work to begin.
+After you complete the training required, you will be ready for your volunteer work to begin.